F1 2010 (video game)

 F1 2010 is a video game based on the 2010 season of the Formula One world championship.
 The game was released in September 2010 on the Microsoft Windows, PlayStation 3 and Xbox 360 platforms, becoming the first F1 game released on the Xbox 360.
 It has sold 2.3 million units worldwide.
 The game engine is based on the new EGO 1.5 engine, an unofficially titled evolution of the EGO 1.0 engine that was created specially for the title.

+The game includes all 24 drivers from the start of the 2010 season, meaning replacement drivers Nick Heidfeld, Christian Klien and Sakon Yamamoto did not appear in the game.

 Development and features

 F1 2010 features "the most complicated weather system ever seen in a racing game" which is integral to F1.
 When it begins to rain, the track will gradually lose grip, with some areas losing grip faster than others.
 Overhanging trees, for example, will shelter the track, while dips and indentations in the tarmac will hold more standing water and provide a greater risk.

 When the rain stops, a "drying line" will start to appear which will provide more grip and will make it easier to drive.
 If a car strays from the dry line, the tyres will lose grip and it will be harder to drive.
 Evolving tracks are also featured elsewhere in the game; at the start of a race weekend, the track will be "green" and therefore have less grip, but as the weekend progresses, rubber will be laid down onto the track, increasing the grip.

 Research also features in F1 2010, in which players can earn receive new parts, updates and upgrades as they are developed by consistently out-running a teammate.
 The player's team will develop new parts and updates for their car throughout the season, evolving the car as the season progresses.